-Yesterday I had the pleasure of (finally) meeting three people who have inspired me as a writer and entrepreneur for some time now – on a typical Monday afternoon in an apartment building hallway, waiting for the janitor to show up and let the cat in (long story), chocolate smoothies in hand, Colin Wright, Andi Norris, Ashley Ambirge, and fellow-Chicagoan Nina Yau, in true ‘lifestyle design blogger’ fashion chatted about life, work, travel, and everything in between.
+Yesterday I had the pleasure of (finally) meeting three people who have inspired me as a writer and entrepreneur for some time now – on a typical Monday afternoon in an apartment building hallway, waiting for the janitor to show up and let the cat in (long story), chocolate smoothies in hand, Colin Wright, Andi Norris, and Ashley Ambirge, in true ‘lifestyle design blogger’ fashion chatted about life, work, travel, and everything in between.

 I’ve never been in a 90 degree hallway filled with half as much inspiration.